 Before you invest a penny into your PEA process and hire consultants to gather and process your data, take a step back and ask yourself …

 - Why do we need analytics?
-Is it to empower the team to make better decisions or justify the increase in shopper marketing budgets back to the enterprise … or something else?
+Is it to empower the team to make better decisions or justify the increase of your marketing budgets back to the enterprise … or something else?
 Different answers could drive very different analytics philosophies and approaches.

 - How can I reduce the data gathering burden on my team?
 What collaborative planning solutions and marketing automation systems will work best for us?
 Such systems, apart from delivering quality data, or "raw materials" for your analytics efforts, will have numerous additional benefits: improve visibility, boost productivity, increase organizational alignment and speed of decision-making.